w3f/Grant-Milestone-Delivery/evaluations/hyperfridge_1_takahser.md

     ```
   </details>

-- [x] Docker image can be tagged and integration tests run, however, it "will not generate valid, secure proofs"
+- [x] Docker image can be tagged and integration tests run, however, it "will not generate valid, secure proofs".
+The grantee justified this circumstance by being a feature of risc0, helping to skip the computationally expensive part of creating the STARK, see [this comment](https://github.com/w3f/Grant-Milestone-Delivery/pull/1125#issuecomment-2024496487).

   <details>
     <summary>Output</summary>